savantcare/emr/README.md

 Todo:

-1. Side scroll when work product drawer is open @raj

-2. help slide show z-index
+1. help slide
+   1. images come below other content
+   2. layer1-rhs comes over the complete popup

-3. For the unlocked note the amendment icon will behave differently.
+2. For the unlocked note the amendment icon will behave differently.
 Invoke reminder command if I click on the amendment icon

-4. Content assist @vikas
+3. Content assist @vikas

-5. Dont show prev and next if it is the first or last note.
+4. Dont show prev and next if it is the first or last note.

-6. Slider value does not change when prev and next inside note is clicked
+5. Slider value does not change when prev and next inside note is clicked

-7. On some prev and next multiple icons on the timeline are becoming green
+6. On some prev and next multiple icons on the timeline are becoming green

-8. On page load in the appt slider the unlocked note should be active.
+7. On page load in the appt slider the unlocked note should be active.

 Asked question on internet: